 DAREDEVIL DINING IN SIEM REAP WITH KIDS

 While it’s generally more of a challenge to stop Raffles eating everything in sight than it is to introduce him to new cuisines, Siem Reap has him in full pelican mode and he shovels everything he can into his copious gob.
 And when I say everything, I mean everything.

-Street markets hawk deep fried tarantulas and bags of crunchy crickets to jerky-style frog and barbecued snake on a stick, and much to his sister’s disgust, Raffles wants to eat them all.
+Street markets hawk everything from deep fried tarantulas and bags of crunchy crickets to jerky-style frog and barbecued snake on a stick.
+Much to his sister’s disgust, Raffles wants to eat them all.
 So to satiate his hunger for the weird and wonderful, we visit Bugs Café, an Insect Tapas restaurant where a highly-trained chef skilfully turns creepy crawly Cambodian street food staple into gourmet grub (quite literally if you consider his use of silk worms in some the dishes).

 Raffles gleefully chomps the legs off a huge black Tarantula before digging into a feta and tarantula samosa, while Mr Eats World chows down on a Bug Mac, complete with insect steak and sweet potato fries.
 Even my flavour phobic youngest loves the restaurant’s amok, a deliciously creamy Cambodian fish curry served with rice (which, to her delight, is completely devoid of insects).
 The entire meal, aside from a skewer of waterbugs that rock a giant ‘roach vive and leave us all retching, is surprisingly delicious and certainly one we won’t forget in a hurry.

 But Raffles is still hungry so we undertake a moveable feast with the foodie folks from Cooks in Tuk Tuks.
 It proves a gluttonous winner with our whole crew.

 Sugarpuff is in heaven as we fly through the dusty streets from Phsar Leu Market, chomping on the gelatinous palm fruit, sweet French style pancakes stuffed with banana and incredible, unctuous, deep-fried rice flour chive cakes that our guide Surin has selected to start our culinary adventure.
 But it is at 60 Road, a truly local street food market, where Raffles enjoys his most authentic food experience.